 Most marketing campaigns focus on generating new leads and sales revenue.
 However, the cost of acquiring new customers can be up to five times higher than keeping your current customers happy.

 Like many entrepreneurs, web developers don’t often deal with sales figures and marketing.
-They prefer to focus on creating apps and websites for customers, leave marketing to marketers.
-However, advances in technology, the rise of a gig economy and mobile computing, and open source availability have made budding entrepreneurs out of many an IT pro.
+They prefer to focus on creating apps and websites for customers, leave the marketing to marketers.
+However, advances in technology, the rise of a gig economy and mobile computing, and open-source availability have made budding entrepreneurs out of many an IT pro.
 This moves some of the focus from the lab to the marketing sector, leading to an emerging need to incorporate promotional know-how and salesmanship into the mix.

 There are more than half a billion people shopping online at any given time.
 That’s a lot of potential customers to reach.
-However, we’re here to make the case for why it’s beneficial – and cost saving – to focus on upselling to existing customers rather than putting your efforts only into obtaining new leads.
+However, we’re here to make the case for why it’s beneficial – and cost-saving – to focus on upselling to existing customers rather than putting your efforts only into obtaining new leads.

 Acquisition Versus Nurture

 Most marketing plans center on getting new business.
 This is an important goal, especially for startups.
 But, not enough attention is given to upselling and customer retention.